rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

            p   primary partition (1-4)

-4. Enter `p` to create a new partition to indicate a primary partition, as shown in the following example:
+4. Enter `p` to create a new partition to indicate a primary partition, as shown in the following example with its results:

         p

         Partition number (1-4):

-5. Because this is the first and only partition that you are creating on the volume, enter `l`, as shown in the following example:
+5. Because this is the first and only partition that you are creating on the volume, enter `l`, as shown in the following example along with its results:

         Partition number (1-4): 1